tsonika/intro-ngs-manuals/docs/modules/btp-module-denovo-canu/denovo_canu.md

 !!! note "Question"
     Were all the contigs circularised?
 Why/why not?

-!!! success "Answer"
+!!! success ""
+    ??? "**Answer**"

 !!! note "Question"
     Circlator can set the start of the sequence at a particular gene.
 Which gene does it use?
 Is this appropriate for all contigs?

-!!! success "Answer"
+!!! success ""
+    ??? "**Answer**"
         Uses dnaA for the chromosomal contig.
 For other contigs, uses a centrally-located gene.
 However, ideally, plasmids would be oriented on a gene such as repA.
 It is possible to provide a file to Circlator to do this.

 ## Find smaller plasmids